gvelim/CSX0003RUST/csx3/src/graph_path_minimum_cost.md

-# Minimum Path Cost Algorithm
+# Dijkstra's Minimum Path Cost
 Here we cover problems involving finding the shortest path between vertices in a graph with weights (lengths) on the edges.
 One obvious application is in finding the shortest route from one address to another, however shortest paths have many other application[^note]